mahmudaZaman/Stock-Price-Forecasting/README.md

 ## Dataset

-For this project, I utilized a comprehensive financial market dataset containing historical stock prices.
+For this project, I utilized a comprehensive financial market dataset, Apple Stock Price from Kaggle.
 This dataset serves as the foundation for training and validating our stock price forecasting models.

-## AWS Integration
+## Model

-The Stock Price Forecasting project seamlessly integrates with Amazon Web Services (AWS) to leverage advanced tools and capabilities:

-- **AWS Forecast for Time-Series Forecasting**: I employed AWS Forecast to perform accurate time-series forecasting of stock prices.
-This service employs machine learning to predict future stock prices, aiding in investment decisions.

-- **Amazon S3**: The project efficiently stores and manages forecasted results in Amazon S3.
-This cloud-based storage solution ensures data accessibility, scalability, and security.
+Implemented deep learning through Long Short-Term Memory (LSTM) networks for precise time-series predictions.
+The strength of LSTM lies in its ability to capture intricate patterns and dependencies within sequential data, making it exceptionally well-suited for forecasting stock prices.
+This advanced technique was seamlessly integrated into a user-friendly Streamlit interface, allowing users to effortlessly upload CSV files and obtain accurate predictions, marking a sophisticated yet accessible approach to stock price forecasting

 ## How to Get Started